 The Company holds a 70% interest in its South African subsidiary, Idada.
 Idada made application for an exploration license (Ref: MP30/5/1/1/2/1047PR) in the Barberton area in February 2012.
-This application was accepted in February 2013 and consultation was conducted with interested and affected parties in April and
+This application was accepted in February 2013 and consultation was conducted with interested and affected parties in April and June 2013.

-June 2013.
 An Environmental Management Plan (EMP) was submitted in April 2013 and a site visit was made by various governmental departments (DMR, EWT, REMDEC) in September 2013.
 During the second quarter 2015, notice was received from the Department of Mineral Resources, South Africa which granted the Company the prospecting rights for gold and silver in the applied for area subject to certain subsequent conditions being met.
-The Company fulfilled those requirements in the third quarter and await the Execution of the Right documents.
+The Company has fulfilled those requirements and the Prospecting Right, together with the EMP, was executed and became effective on April 7, 2016.
+The Prospecting Right has been granted for a term of five years.